python-jsonschema/vocab-json-seq/README.md

 ### 3.1 Syntax and Semantics

 The value of the `jsonseq` keyword MUST be a valid JSON Schema.

-This schema, when applied to a sequence, MUST be evaluated against each sequence element, thereby producing itself a stream of validation results corresponding to each element.
+This schema, when applied to a sequence, MUST be evaluated against each sequence element.
+The result of this evaluation is an annotation which itself is a stream.
+The elements of this annotation MUST be the corresponding validation result for each element in the sequence.

+Validating a non-stream instance against this keyword always succeeds.

 ### 3.2 Contextual Behavior